 Do you know you are equipped with a sense which helps you to create more harmony, peace, and love in your life?
 A sense which underlies all other senses and gives you the ability to choose happiness?
-You rely on this sense every day without ever realising its full potential, like a duck who does not know it can fly.
+You rely on this sense every day without ever realising its full potential.

 I call it sense of synchrony.
 I hope you will soon realise that you can easily understand what synchrony means and, more importantly, you can recognise when synchrony happens.
 Then you will be only one step away from learning how to allow more synchrony into your life.

 According to The Oxford Dictionary – synchrony is simultaneous action, development, or occurrence; it is a state of operating or developing according to the same time scale as something else.
 I would suggest to simplify it a bit and say that synchrony is when two (or more) behave as one.

 The best example to explain it is rowing.
 If you picture a team of rowers rhythmically moving their oars you will quickly understand what ‘behaving as one’ means.
 Think about people dancing together to the same rhythm, chanting or doing the ‘mexican wave’ on a fooball stadium, singing in a choir, marching in a column, or clapping after a concert.
 Now, watch the video below.